 An occupational pension (through an employer’s pension scheme) – This could be a final salary scheme (referred to as defined benefit) or a money purchase scheme (usually referred to as defined contribution).
 Pensions deriving from final salary schemes are usually based on your years of service and final salary multiplied by an accrual rate, commonly 60ths.
 The benefits from a money purchase scheme are based on the amount of contributions paid in and how well the investments in the scheme perform.

-Personal pensions schemes (including stakeholder schemes) – these are also money purchase schemes and are open to everyone and especially useful if you are self-employed, just for topping up existing arrangements.
+Personal pension schemes (including stakeholder schemes) – These are also money purchase schemes and are open to everyone and especially useful if you are self-employed, just for topping up existing arrangements.
 From October 2012, all employers now have to offer their employees, who meet certain criteria, automatic enrolment into a workplace pension.

 State Pensions may not produce the same level of income that you will have been accustomed to whilst working.
 It’s important to start thinking early about how best to build up an additional retirement fund.
 You’re never too young to start a pension – the longer you delay, the more you will have to pay in to build up a decent fund in later life.